Skip to content

 Finnish Paganism Beliefs

-Each individual human being had a split soul.
+Each human being had a split soul.
 The concepts of “self” and “me” were conceptually distinct.
 A person is not dead but gravely unwell if his soul, or sense of “self,” leaves his body.
-A shaman, a wise man who has the ability to perform magic, may access the afterlife and return the spirit.
+A shaman, a wise man who can perform magic, may access the afterlife and return the spirit.

-Finnish people held certain forests, trees, and stones sacred.
+Finnish people held particular forests, trees, and stones sacred.
 Sacrifices were made to various gods and spirits at these sites.
-The intention of the sacrifice was to bring joy to the spirit.
+The sacrifice intended to bring joy to the spirit.
 Then, the spirit would aid humanity.
 A fisherman, for instance, would be assured of a bountiful haul if the sea’s spirit was upbeat.
 Small items like money, flowers, silver, alcohol, and food were left as offerings to the dead in later eras.

 Paganism: Long History and Amazing Facts